Do you feel like you were discriminated against?

 The best way to receive accurate rates is to make sure you are providing complete and accurate information.
 Your agent is only as good as the information you provide.
 If you’re wondering if something is relevant, ask them.
 They agent doesn’t determine your rates, the underwriter will.
 If you hide something, it will likely be discovered and could possibly invalidate your policy, so why bother?

 In your initial interview your agent will typically begin with basic underwriting questions including height, weight, blood pressure, and cholesterol.
 From there the questions may get more personal, and may be confidential in nature in that only your doctor or spouse may be the only ones to know these things about you.
 Just like doctors and lawyers have patient client confidentiality agreements, so do professional licensed life agents.
 We’re only here, so allow us to do our jobs and find the best value for your hard earned money.

 Discrimination by Life Insurance Companies Redux: All men are not created equal!

 It’s worth a mention that every company underwrites differently than the next.
 Rate classes and prices can vary from company to company, and sometimes even, underwriter to underwriter at the same company!
 Just because one company approved your application at preferred, doesn’t necessary mean you’ll get preferred with all other companies.

 And the reverse is true….you could be a substandard risk with one company, and “standard”, or even better, with another.
 Is this a big deal?
 Absolutely!
 Each risk class can represent a 10-20% difference is cost.
-A great example is the variance in “build” charts for height & weight.
+A great example is the variance in “build” charts for height and weight.

 I had a recent case where a 5 foot 10 inch 38 year old man weighing 229 lbs was able to qualify for preferred risk rates with one company (Genworth) and was “Standard” with the other companies less liberal for build.